 Croatia is a beautiful country.
-Our national tourist board like to say that we are a small country for a big vacation.
+Our national tourist board likes to say that we are a small country for a big vacation.
 And we believe it’s true.
 And you know what else do we believe?
 That vacation without traveling around isn’t a real vacation.
 We can’t imagine flying to one particular place and then spending our whole vacation right where we landed.

-We know that there are many kinds of persons and personalities and that’s perfectly fine, enjoy your vacation any way you choose.
+We know that there are many kinds of people and personalities and that’s perfectly fine, enjoy your vacation any way you choose.
 But this article is for all the explorers out there, for people attracted by the road and new experiences.
 Buckle up, we’re starting our journey from Dubrovnik to Split.

 arriving at dubrovnik

 The first thing you need to do if you want to travel from Dubrovnik to Split is to arrive in Dubrovnik in the first place.
 You probably know about this old historic city.
 Everybody has heard about it and there is a good reason for it.
 Dubrovnik attracts more and more visitors with each passing year and sometimes all the tourists seem to look like a river of people flowing through the streets of Dubrovnik.

 Dubrovnik is located in the south of Croatia and it’s the largest city in this part.
 That being said, it’s kind of a long drive to reach Dubrovnik by car if you are coming from some of the European countries that are in the north, west, or east of Croatia.
 A lot of people choose to come to Croatia by car every summer.
 But when it comes to Dubrovnik, getting there by airplane is the best possible option.
 It’s fast, and convenient, and many airports are connected with Dubrovnik.